 If you suffered injuries in a wreck where the other driver was on their cell phone, they may or may not get a ticket, due to Florida’s lax laws about handheld cell phone use behind the wheel.
 However, even if the at-fault driver does not receive a citation, you may have a valid claim for financial compensation.

-The car accident attorneys at the Law Firm of Anidjar & Levine can help you hold another driver responsible for negligent cell phone use behind the wheel.
+The Fort Lauderdale car accident lawyers at the Law Firm of Anidjar & Levine can help you hold another driver responsible for negligent cell phone use behind the wheel.
 Contact us today at 800-747-3733 to schedule a free consultation.

 How Dangerous Is Cell Phone Use While Driving?